Do You Need an Elder Care Lawyer to Assist With a Conservatorship or Legal Guardianship in New Jersey?

-In New Jersey, a conservatorship is much more limited than a guardianship.
+In New Jersey, a conservatorship is much more limited in scope than a guardianship.
 It is also voluntary, meaning if the person who is believed to be at risk objects to the appointment of a conservator, then the only recourse is a legal guardianship or a protective proceeding.
-Like a guardianship, a conservatorship is court-ordered and approval involves a financial protector and a person who is unable to make decisions for himself or herself due to old age and/or a mental or physical impairment.
-Unlike a legal guardianship, however, a conservatorship is limited to a dependent person’s financial matters.
-A conservator does not have legal control over the non-financial affairs and decision-making authority of a weakened person.
+Like a guardianship, a conservatorship is court-ordered and approval by the court involves a financial protector for a person who is unable to make decisions for himself or herself due to old age and/or a mental or physical impairment.
+Unlike a legal guardianship, however, a conservatorship is limited to a dependent person’s financial affairs.
+A conservator does not have legal control over the non-financial affairs and life care and decision-making of a weakened person.
 A conservator will be appointed to handle only those powers necessary to make the following financial decisions:

 - Payments for the support, maintenance and welfare of the conservatee;

 - Power to undertake estate and asset preservation planning, including Medicaid eligibility.

 - Pay all lawful debts and bills owed by the conservatee;

 - Collect upon all debts and monies owed to the conservatee;

 - Take possession and manage the conservatee’s property and assets;

 - Limit physical and electronic access by predators and exploiters.

-A NJ Conservatorship attorney can help you not only present the best evidence needed to persuade a court that there is a need for a conservator and can assist you continue to maintain compliance with the court’s directives as the conservation relationship develops.
+A NJ Conservatorship attorney can help you present the best evidence needed to persuade a court that there is a need for a conservator and can assist you continue to maintain compliance with court directives as the conservator relationship develops.

 Want to learn more?
 Then call Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at firstname.lastname@example.org.